Pocahontas State Park: Civilian Conservation Corps Museum

 The park is the site of the Civilian Conservation Corps Museum with exhibits about the work of the Civilian Conservation Corps in Virginia.
-Located in a building constructed by the CCC, the museum's exhibits include photographs, artifacts and personal mementos.
+Located in a building constructed by the CCC, the museum features exhibits including photographs, artifacts and personal mementos.

 Mountain biking

 There are many miles of mountain biking singletrack available at Pocahontas for a variety of skill levels.
 These narrow trails feature log hops, tight turns, water crossings, and rock gardens.
-The park uses a ski style grading system to mark the singletrack, that is different from other trails in the park.
-There are 3 distinct trail systems in the park, Morgan trail system, Lakeview trail system, and the newest system, Swift Creek trail system.
+The park uses a ski style grading system to mark the singletrack, which is different from other trails in the park.
+There are 3 distinct trail systems in the park: Morgan trail system, Lakeview trail system, and the newest system, Swift Creek trail system.
 These trails are maintained in large part by a 501c3 volunteer organization, the Friends of Pocahontas aka FOPSP.
 A number of races occur annually in the park.

-In addition to the single track, there are miles and miles of multi-use fire roads around the park.
+In addition to the single track, there are many miles of multi-use fire roads around the park.
 A number of fairly well-marked routes exist for visitors to follow.